magicbell/magicbell-swift/README.md

 // Identify the user by both, email and external id let user = magicbell.connectUser(email: "richard@example.com", externalId: "001")
 ```

+Each variant of `connectUser` supports an optional `hmac` parameter that should be send when HMAC Security was enabled for the project.

 You can connect as [many users as you need](#multi-user-support).